src-d/go-kallax/README.md

 * Schema of all the models containing all the fields.
 That way, you can access the name of a specific field without having to use a string, that is, a typesafe way.

 ## Model schema

-### Automatic schema generation and migrations

-Automatic `CREATE TABLE` for models and migrations is not yet supported, even though it will probably come in future releases.

 ### Use schema